beckym223/manual_work/E6_long_edited.md

 other end (focusing on the right rules that cover personal liberties as well as rights of holding, using, exchanging, and bequeathing
-32Buchanan (1986) expresses some basic sympathy  for "libertarian socialists" (as opposed to antilibertar- ian socialists) but attributes what he sees as their  well-intentioned but mistaken opposition to markets to  their not having "the foggiest notion of the way the  market works" and to their being "blissfully ignorant of economic theory" (pp. 4-5).
-Consequential analysis incorporated in economic theory is precisely what Buchanan is invoking here to dispute the libertarian socialist position.

 ### ---Economics-1995-0-13.txt---